FabianReister/gazebo_aruco_box/README.md

 # gazebo_aruco_box

 This repository provides a cube for Gazebo.
-On each side of the cube, an ArUco marker is shown.
+An ArUco marker is attached to each side of the cube.

 ![gazebo](doc/gazebo.png)